juanortiz10/react-recoil-spotify-seeker/README.md

+# React Recoil Spotify Searcher

+This example is the final project done on my YouTube course.
+I use the new state management library created by facebook's engineers: [Recoil](https://recoiljs.org/).

+The project is build with [React.Js](https://reactjs.org/) using  [Create React App](https://github.com/facebook/create-react-app).

+In order to look the songs we call some Spotify endpoints available on their [Docs for developers](https://developer.spotify.com/).

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: